How to Spend 4 Days in Paris

 If you spent a long time at the museums and you’re in more of a hurry, I suggest heading to L’As du Fallafel for quick and easy Israeli cuisine.

 Once you’re done with lunch, head towards the Latin Quarter, stopping at Sainte-Chapelle and the Notre Dame Cathedral first.
 Sainte-Chapelle is an incredible gothic style church that has ornate stained-glass windows depicting the life and death of Jesus.
 It’s truly breathtaking and well worth seeing.
-Near Sainte-Chapelle you’ll also find Notre Dame, which at time of writing is unfortunately still closed to renovations from the fire in 2019.
-However, I still recommend walking by and viewing this grand cathedral from the outside.
+Near Sainte-Chapelle you’ll also find Notre Dame, which just re-opened in December 2024.
+You can purchase tickets ahead of time for Sainte-Chapelle here.

 After crossing the bank, before getting to the heart of Latin Quarter, head to the Shakespeare and Company bookstore.
 This bookstore is a Parisian staple, having been around since 1951.
 There is also a bed inside where aspiring writers can spend the night for free in exchange for helping out around the store.